Limit-LAB/Cetacea-Proto/README.md

 - Sequence guaranteed
 - Message traceability guaranteed

-# How does Cetacea Protocol solve the problem?
+## How does Cetacea Protocol solve the problem?

 relay protocol is a stateless forwarding protocol, which requires clients to implement some of the features, such as message backup, message traceability guarantee, etc. But one problem is the network-wide bearing strength.
-Now a large amount of messages on Demus are spam, which are forwarded to users' device and discarded, or even worse, read by users.
+Now a large amount of messages on Demus are spam, which are forwarded to users' devices and discarded, or even worse, read by users.

 We resolve this problem by introducing a minimal state controlled by the users themselves.
-For example, users can choose not to backup messages, or save to a third party service (such as AWS S3), thus avoiding a network-wide bearer effort.
+For example, users can choose not to backup messages, or save to a thirdparty service (such as AWS S3), thus avoiding a network-wide bearer effort.
 What's more, we also implement identity verification with blockchain mechanism, so that the confidentiality and integrity of user information and privacy are guaranteed.

 ## How to use Cetacea Protocol?